ShashankSatyam/Amazon_User_Segmentation/README.md

   - scatterplot can be done if we use two features from the dataset
   - if more than two features are to be used , we can use PCA for dimensionality reduction but that will not be good when used for k-means clustering
   - unsupervised model -- we should be able to figure out meaning from the clusters formed.
+  - since one of the feature  was categorical with binary data , used label encoder